raspberrypioneer/AcornBoulderDash/README.md

 In the map layout of 400 bytes, each tile (dirt, boulder, diamond etc) is a nibble, so a single byte represents two tiles.
 There are 800 tiles for the interior of the cave (20 rows by 40 columns), excluding the top and bottom steel walls which are plotted by the game engine.

-See [Stardot: More Boulder Dash!](https://stardot.org.uk/forums/viewtopic.php?t=28372) for details about the cave editors which allow new caves to be created or existing ones tweaked (usually to make them a bit easier)!

 ### Original game difficulty levels
 The original version of the game is preserved by having the difficulty levels use the 'standard' pseudo-random method of plotting boulders, diamonds, etc in a cave (same method used by the original Boulder Dash developer, Peter Liepa).